matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 `version` == `1`.
 In addition, clients must accept either a number or a string for the value of the `version` field, in order to allow for namespaced versions in the future.

+### Define the configurations of WebRTC streams and tracks in each call type
+We define that:
+ * A voice call has at least one track of kind 'audio' in the first stream
+ * A video call has at least one track of kind 'video' and at least one track of kind 'audio' in the first stream Clients implementing this specification use the first stream and will ignore any streamless tracks.
+Note that in the Javascript WebRTC API, this means `addTrack()` must be passed two parameters: a track and a stream, not just a track, and in a video call the stream must be the same for both audio and video track.

+A client may send other streams and tracks but the behaviour of the other party with respect to presenting such streams and tracks is undefined.

+This follows the existing known implementations of v0 VoIP.

 ### Add `invitee` field to `m.call.invite`
 This allows for the following use cases:
  * Placing a call to a specifc user in a room where other users are also present.